Geodesics and nodal sets of Laplace eigenfunctions on hyperbolic manifolds: Towards bounding in terms of of the volume of

 Indeed, using an orientation of $\gamma$, one can map the new edges that lie in $\gamma$ onto the set of intersection points $G \cap \gamma$.
 In particular, to each intersection point that was not a vertex in $G$, there is at least one new edge.
 If an intersection point $x$ is not a vertex of $G$, then $x$ bisects an edge of $G$.
 Hence for each new vertex, there are at least two new edges.
 Therefore, the Euler characteristic decreases by at least $|G \cap \gamma|$.

 We prove the claim by induction on the number of connected components of $G$.
 If $G$ is connected, then an inductive argument using (\ref{eqn:jump-down}) gives $\chi(G) \leq -k + 1$.
-Thus, if $p(X)\geq 1$, we have (\ref{eqn:euler}) and if equality holds, then $p(X)=1$ and hence $X$ is homeomorphic to either a once punctured torus or a four times punctured sphere.
-Any closed curve with a self-intersection point has negative Euler characteristic, and any two closed curves on these two surfaces must intersect at least once.
-Thus, using induction on $k$, equality implies that each closed curve in $G$ is simple.
-Any essential nonperipheral simple closed curve divides these surfaces into pairs of pants.
+Thus, if $p(X)\geq 1$, we have (\ref{eqn:euler}) and if equality holds, then $p(X)=1$ and hence $X$ is homeomorphic to either a once punctured torus $X_{1,0}$ or a four times punctured sphere $X_{0,4}$.
+A closed curve with a self-intersection point has negative Euler characteristic, and two nonhomotopic simple closed curves on either $X_{1,0}$ or $X_{0,4}$ must intersect at least once.
+Thus, by using induction on $k$, one finds that the equality implies that each closed curve in $G$ is simple.
+Any essential nonperipheral simple closed curve on $X_{1,0}$ or $X_{0,4}$ divides the surface into pairs of pants.

 If $p(X)=0$, then $X$ is homeomorphic to a pair of pants.
 In this case, each essential nonperipheral closed curve $\alpha$ has at least one self-intersection and thus $\chi(\alpha) \leq -1$.
 An induction argument using (\ref{eqn:jump-down}) then shows $\chi(G) \leq -k$.